hrlblab/CircleNet/README.md

 The demo_dir is output dir, which you set anywhere in your computer.

-After running code, you will see a 'Case 03-1.xml' file.
+After running the code, you will see a `Case 03-1.xml` file.
-Then you put the xml and scn files into the same folder, and open the scn file using [ImageScope software](https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/) (only avilable in Windows OS), you can see something like the following image, with green detection results.
+Put the xml and scn files into the same folder, and open the scn file using [ImageScope software](https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/) (only avilable in Windows OS).
+You should see something like the following image, with green detection results.

 <img src="https://github.com/yuankaihuo/temp/blob/master/screenshot.jpg" width="60%" />